 Two Friends Summary

-The short story Two Friends by GD Maupassant is about two friends, named Monsieur Morisot, watchmaker and Monsieur Sauvage, a draper.
+The short story Two Friends by GD Maupassant is about two friends, named Monsieur Morisot, a watchmaker, and Monsieur Sauvage, a draper.
 They were good friends.
 And the common thing was that they both liked fishing.
 Before the Franco-Prussian War, they used to enjoy fishing together.
 But in a few years, they could not go to the fishing spot because now it was in the occupied territory by Prussians.

 One day while walking on the street, they met, and they were very happy to see each other after a long time.
 Then they went to a nearby cafe and drank there.
 Suddenly they decided to take the risk to go to the occupied fishing spot to refresh their sweet memories.
-Afterwards, they got the French password from the general, took their fishing rods, and went to the fishing spot of the occupied territory.
+Afterward, they got the French password from the general, took their fishing rods, and went to the fishing spot of the occupied territory.

-The Prussian general considered them spies and ordered the soldiers to shoot them, the soldiers did the same as the general had said, and after killing them, they bound them with a rope and a big stone and threw them into the river.
+The Prussian general considered them spies and ordered the soldiers to shoot them, The soldiers did the same as the general had said, and after killing them, they bound them with a rope and a big stone and threw them into the river.
 And then the general ordered them to cook the fish for him that they had got.

-Two Friends Critical Appriciation
+Two Friends Critical Appreciation

-The short french story “Two Friends” was written by Guy De Maupassant.
+The short French story “Two Friends” was written by Guy De Maupassant.
 It was published in 1882.
 It is also called the masterpiece of his works.
 He was a realistic writer, and he wrote stories based on realism.
 The Two Friends is set in Paris.

 The story “Two Friends” highlights the theme of friendship and patriotism feelings also.
 Maupassant used very simple diction in the story to read and understand the story easily.
 The story begins with the lines, ” Besieged Paris was in the throes of famine, Even the sparrows on the roofs and the rats in the sewers were growing scarce. people were eating anything they could get.”
 Through these lines, Maupassant showed a horrible picture of France.
 By reading this, people can understand what would have been the situation during the Franco-Prussian war.

 They got the password, went to the fishing spot, and enjoyed fishing a lot.
 They were dangling there as they used to do before.
 They were happy to go there once more, but it was their last happiness.
-Afterwards, they could not return home anymore.
-The Prussian soldiers captured them, they asked them the password that allowed them to come to their area, but they did not tell even a word.
+Afterward, they could not return home anymore.
+The Prussian soldiers captured them, they asked them for the password that allowed them to come to their area, but they did not say even a word.
 Then they were considered spies, and as per the order of the Prussian general, they were shot and thrown into the water.
 Here Maupassant showed patriotic feelings towards their nation.
 The two friends were not dead.
 They were martyrs for their nation.